Origin

 Southeast Seattle service providers & Aki Kurose Middle School staff

-have launched the SE Seattle P.E.A.C.E.
-Coalition (Prevention Education and Action for Community Empowerment) to ensure kids are safe, healthy, and happy so they can learn.
-The Coalition brings together all sectors of the community, including parents, students, business owners and religious leaders.
+launched the SE Seattle P.E.A.C.E.
+Coalition (Prevention Education and Action for Community Empowerment) in 2012 to ensure kids are safe, healthy, and happy so they can learn.
+The Coalition brings together all sectors of the community, including parents, schools, students, youth serving organizations, local media, business owners and religious leaders.

 Mission